Bestsenator/HamiSho/README.en.md

 **HamiSho** is a backend project developed using the Django framework, designed to manage and publish news and announcements for representatives.
 This project also allows users to register representatives and retrieve their information based on representative codes.
 The system can connect to a mobile application, enabling users to support representatives as supporters and send messages.

+## Related Project

+This backend project is connected and synchronized with a mobile application developed using Flutter.
+The mobile app allows users to interact with the backend, support representatives, and send messages.
+For more information about the Flutter project, please visit the [Flutter Project Repository](https://github.com/AliNajafzadeh7916).

 ## Features

 - **Publishing News and Announcements:** Publish new news and announcements by representatives.